Saskia-vB/eng57-JSON-API-Postocodes/README.md

 - Complete this README.md

 ## What is an API
+- application programming interface
+- defines interactions between multiple software intermediaries

 ## What is JSON
+- JSON is from JavaScript (JS) Object Notation
+- fyi in JS an object is both a dictionary and an array
+- JSON and JS became the web standard for APIs and also front end development because browsers only read HTML, CSS and JS
+- the other reason is that it's a simple text file
+- all other languages found it easy to build a "parser" that converted the JSON object into the equivalent in the native language
+- all other languages found it easy to build a "parser" that converted the JSON object into the equivalent in the native language
+    - parser/parsing: syntax analysis, process of analysing a string of symbols either in natural languages or computer languages conforming to the rules of a formal grammar.

 ## HTTP GET VS POST

+### GET
+- request data from a specified resource
+- one of the most common HTTP methods

+### POST
+- used to send data to a server to create/update a resource
+- the data sent to the server with POST is stored in the request body of the http request

 ## Main status codes